 The PingDataSync Server provides a suite of tools to configure a single server instance or server groups.
-All configuration changes to the server are recorded in the config-audit.log.
+All configuration changes to the server are recorded in the config-audit.log, and configuration is stored as a flat file (LDIF format) in the cn=config branch.
 Before configuring the PingDataSync Server, review Sync Configuration Components.